Altitude sickness

-Altitude sickness, the mildest form being acute mountain sickness (AMS), is the harmful effect of high altitude, caused by rapid exposure to low amounts of oxygen at high elevation.
-People can respond to high altitude in different ways.
-Symptoms may include headaches, vomiting, tiredness, confusion, trouble sleeping, and dizziness.
+Altitude sickness, the mildest form being acute mountain sickness (AMS), is a harmful effect of high altitude, caused by rapid exposure to low amounts of oxygen at high elevation.
+People's bodies can respond to high altitude in different ways.
+Symptoms of altitude sickness may include headaches, vomiting, tiredness, confusion, trouble sleeping, and dizziness.
 Acute mountain sickness can progress to high-altitude pulmonary edema (HAPE) with associated shortness of breath or high-altitude cerebral edema (HACE) with associated confusion.
 Chronic mountain sickness may occur after long-term exposure to high altitude.

-Altitude sickness typically occurs only above 2500 m, though some are affected at lower altitudes.
+Altitude sickness typically occurs only above 2500 m, though some people are affected at lower altitudes.
 Risk factors include a prior episode of altitude sickness, a high degree of activity, and a rapid increase in elevation.
-Diagnosis is based on symptoms and is supported in those who have more than a minor reduction in activities.
+Being physically fit does not decrease the risk.
+Diagnosis is based on symptoms and is supported for those who have more than a minor reduction in activities.
 It is recommended that at high altitude any symptoms of headache, nausea, shortness of breath, or vomiting be assumed to be altitude sickness.

 Sickness is prevented by gradually increasing elevation by no more than 300 m per day.
-Being physically fit does not decrease the risk.
 Generally, descent and sufficient fluid intake can treat symptoms.
 Mild cases may be helped by ibuprofen, acetazolamide, or dexamethasone.
 Severe cases may benefit from oxygen therapy and a portable hyperbaric bag may be used if descent is not possible.
-Treatment efforts, however, have not been well studied.
+The only definite and reliable treatment for severe AMS, HACE, and HAPE is to descend immediately until symptoms resolve.
+Other treatment efforts have not been well studied.

-AMS occurs in about 20% of people after rapidly going to 2500 m and 40% of people going to 3000 m.
-While AMS and HACE occurs equally frequently in males and females, HAPE occurs more often in males.
-The earliest description of altitude sickness is attributed to a Chinese text from around 30 BCE which describes "Big Headache Mountains", possibly referring to the Karakoram Mountains around Kilik Pass.
+AMS occurs in about 20% of people after rapidly going to 2500 m and in 40% of people after going to 3000 m.
+While AMdS and HACE occurs equally frequently in males and females, HAPE occurs more often in males.
+The earliest description of altitude sickness is attributed to a Chinese text from around 30 BCE that describes "Big Headache Mountains", possibly referring to the Karakoram Mountains around Kilik Pass.